-Input timing signals from the DPS -
+8.1.1 Input timing signals from the DPS -

-- 1. A clock, DPSCLOCK, from the DPS which acts as a reference frequency for the DOM. - 2.
-A '1-pps tick', DPS1PPS, which is used to set an internal DOM clock called the 'Reconstructed Observe Time' (ROT) clock to an integer-second epoch in a manner similar to the way 1PPS sets the DOT clock in the DIM.
+- A clock, DPSCLOCK, from the DPS which acts as a reference frequency for the DOM. - 2.
+A '1-pps tick', DPS1PPS, which is used to set an internal DOM clock called the 'Requested Observe Time' (ROT) clock to an integer-second epoch in a manner similar to the way 1PPS sets the DOT clock in the DIM.

-Output signals from the DOM to the DPS -
+8.1.2 Output signals from the DOM to the DPS -

-- 1. Reconstructed bit-streams, RBS0 through RBS31 accurate reproductions of the active sampled bit-streams transferred from the DIM except in so far as (i) they may be collectively speeded up or slowed down with respect to the BSIR to the DIM, and (ii) switching within the DOM allows an arbitrary mapping of bit-streams to output signals RBS0..RBS31.
-The reconstructed bit streams are at a common rate called the 'reconstructed bit-stream information rate' (RBSIR). - 2.
+- 1. Reconstructed bit-streams, RBS0 through RBS31 accurate reproductions of the active sampled bit-streams transferred from the DIM except in so far as (i) they may be collectively speeded up or slowed down with respect to f{BSI} at the input to the DIM, and (ii) switching within the DOM allows an arbitrary mapping of bit-streams to output signals RBS0..RBS31.
+The reconstructed bit streams are at a common rate called the 'reconstructed bit-stream information rate' (f{RBSI}). - 2.
 RCLOCK the clock accompanying the reconstructed bit streams, at 2, 4, 8, 16 or 32 MHz with optional extension to 64 or 128 MHz.
-Note that $f{RCLOCK} \ge RBSIR$ . - 3.
-R1PPS reconstructed 1PPS accompanying the bit streams, subject to the same speed-up or slow-down as RBSn, but may be delayed by a specified amount with respected to ROT1PPS.
+Note that $f{RCLOCK} \ge f{RBSI}$. - 3.
+R1PPS reconstructed 1PPS accompanying the bit streams, subject to the same speed-up or slow-down as RBS_n, but may be delayed by a specified amount with respected to ROT1PPS.
 The R1PPS tick always marks the data bit(s) corresponding to the 'TOST bit' at the DIM input. - 4.
 ROT1PPS 1pps tick from ROT clock, subject to the same speed-up or slow-down as the reconstructed bit streams. - 5.
 QVALID a 1-bit global signal indicating that the reconstructed data are judged by the DOM to be correct (i.e. tape is reproducing properly).
-May optionally be extended to include more sophisticated validity indications, such as pulsar gating. - 6.
-QDATA A standard 8-bit ASCII serial data stream, QDATA, which may send a burst of up to 2048 bytes of information between each R1PPS tick.
+May optionally be extended to include more sophisticated validity indications, such as pulsar gating, or as a pass-through of PVALID from the input to the DIM. - 6.
+QDATA A standard 8-bit ASCII serial data stream which may send a burst of up to 2048 bytes of information framed between each R1PPS or ROT1PPS tick (user can select to frame QDATA between either; see Section 14.2).
 The content and use of this information is not specified by the VSI-H specification. - 7.
-Control Interface --The DOM control interface is a 2-way communications interface, encompassing both RS-232 and Ethernet, which both controls and monitors the operation of the DOM.
+Control Interface -- The DOM control interface is a 2-way communications interface, encompassing both RS-232 and Ethernet, which both controls and monitors the operation of the DOM.
 The DOM controller must be aware of DPS1PPS to the extent that certain messages can be reliably sent to/from the DOM between specific adjacent DPS1PPS pulses.
 May be shared with DIM control interface.